hashicorp/terraform-provider-azurerm/website/docs/r/data_migration_service.html.markdown

 * `subnet_id` - (Required) The ID of the virtual subnet resource to which the data migration service should be joined.
 Changing this forces a new resource to be created.

 * `sku_name` - (Required) The sku name of the data migration service.
 Possible values are "Premium_4vCores", "Standard_1vCores", "Standard_2vCores" and "Standard_4vCores".
 Changing this forces a new resource to be created.

-* `kind` - (Optional) The resource kind.
-Only 'Cloud' (the default) is supported.
-Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assigned to the resource.